 - Each program is limited to ten participants, keeping the programs personal and focused.

 Questions?
-Please feel free to e-mail Lana Williams (at email@example.com).
+Please feel free to e-mail Lori Duncan (at firstname.lastname@example.org).

 Scheduled appointments requested by the agent or editor for the Pitches, will accompany the registration packet.
 They will be scheduled for Saturday.
 If the A/E requested and appointment and it is scheduled, the author must be there at the designated time and place indicated on their registration slip.
 If you miss your appointment, there will be no rescheduling.